The redeveloped Bicester services is now part of the urban area, standing opposite the Bicester Village shopping centre and a Tesco supermarket.

 Trivia and History

 Following the addition of several new junctions on the A41, turning it from a fast road to an urban one, many of the road signs referring to the service area were taken down in 2011.
 It is now regarded as a local facility rather than a major road facility.
+It continues to have direct access from the main roundabout, but it's now dwarfed by the surrounding retail parks and housing estate.

 There was another Little Chef in Bicester town (London Road), which closed at the same time as the new Bicester branch opened.
 This one had opened in the 1980s.